gratisCobalt/TheOtherRolesUpdater/README.md

 # TheOtherRolesUpdater
-The "TheOtherRolesUpdater.py" need to be in the OtherRoles Mod Folder!!
+The "TheOtherRolesUpdater.py" needs to be in the OtherRoles Mod Folder!!

 # Requirements
 Python (https://www.python.org/downloads/)